 1. Can a crypto scam recovery firm really recover stolen money?

-5. Can stolen crypto transactions be reversed?
+5. Can stolen crypto transactions be reversed at all?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.